tbliss1/kentstateatc.github.com/resources/index.md

 ---
-layout: hero
+layout: default
 title: Resources
 ---
 # Resources

 We have the following materials available for you to download and view:

 - [R.A.T.E.S.
 Project Information](/rates/)
 - [Attend a R.A.T.E.S.
 Session](/rates/intake/)